-A genuine aquamarine stone is cool to the touch.
-Compared to a genuine aquamarine stone, glass imitations will be warmer to the touch because glass is a poor heat conductor.
+A genuine aquamarine stone is cool to the touch; a fake aquamarine stone will be warmer to the touch because glass is a poor heat conductor.

 6. LOOK AT ITS LUSTER

 Examine the luster of the questionable stone.
-The luster of glass imitations is often more "gaudy" or "glassy" in appearance compared to a genuine aquamarine stone.
+The luster of glass imitations is often more "gaudy" or "glassy" in appearance compared to genuine aquamarine stones.

 Another thing to beware of is synthetic blue spinels.
-They are the artificial counterparts of stones like aquamarine.
-Synthetic blue spinels are produced quite easily in laboratories, using a combination of the mineral and chemical components in genuine gemstones such as aquamarine.
+These are the artificial counterparts of stones like aquamarine.
+Synthetic blue spinels are produced easily in laboratories, using a combination of the mineral and chemical components found in genuine aquamarines.

 However, a trained eye can distinguish a synthetic blue spinel gem from other beryls; the blue color is usually gaudy, its luster & fire are too bright, the luster appears glassy, and light dispersion is low.

 A Chelsea color filter is a small, hand-held tool that helps gemologists identify different types of stones.
 To use one, hold the filter up to your eye and look at the stone through it.

 You can differentiate a synthetic blue spinel from a real aquamarine by holding the stone under a strong light source and looking at it through a Chelsea color filter.
 The blue synthetic spinel will show a bright orange or red, while a real aquamarine stone will appear a distinct green since it effectively cuts out the deep red.

 Aquamarine stones are easily available but still command a reasonable price.
 If the cost of aquamarine is extremely low, they are likely faux stones.
 Conversely, if the price is too high, the seller may be trying to take advantage of you.
 So do your research to get a ballpark idea of what a fair price for aquamarine should be before purchasing.